-- 1. Select File > Export. - 2.
-Choose a format using the icons at the top of the dialog box.
-If you choose PDF, you can use a drop-down menu to select the image quality. - 3.
-Click on Next and enter a file name in the next screen. - 4.
-Click on Export.
+- Select File > Export. - Choose a format using the icons at the top of the dialog box.
+If you choose PDF, you can use a drop-down menu to select the image quality. - Click on Next and enter a file name in the next screen, then click on Export.